Thank you to everyone who entered this year’s Poet’s Prize, run in partnership with CHEERIO.

 The Poet’s Prize is run in partnership with CHEERIO, and is for English-language poets who are at the crucial stage of creating their debut pamphlet or collection.
 The Prize was founded in 2017 with support from Jerwood Charitable Foundation.
-This year’s judges are Rachel Long, Nisha Ramayya and Jay G Ying.
+This year’s judges are Rachel Long, Nisha Ramayya and Jay Gao.

 The White Review Poet’s Prize only accepts entries of poetry portfolios (5–10 pages per portfolio), as opposed to single-poem entries.
 It is unique among UK poetry prizes in actively encouraging work which explores and expands the possibilities of the page-poetry form.